For over 30 years, GBTS has completed a large number of commercial real estate due diligence projects. These have included:

 Classic Phase I Environmental Site Assessments (ESAs) identify potential sources of contamination by evaluating how the property has been used in accordance with ASTM 1527-21 and federal “All Appropriate Inquiries” regulations.

-Our hardworking, knowledgeable team of environmental specialists is skilled at performing Phase I ESAs, providing knowledgeable advice, and producing accurate reports.
+Our hardworking, knowledgeable team of environmental specialists is skilled at performing Phase 1 Environmental Assessments, providing knowledgeable advice, and producing accurate reports.
 Every completed Phase I ESA report demonstrates our dedication to precision, comprehensiveness, and excellent quality.

-In addition to adhering to the latest ASTM Practice Standards’ scope and limitations, GB Technical Services performs Phase I ESAs while taking into account the unique requirements of each client.
+In addition to adhering to the latest ASTM Practice Standards’ scope and limitations, GB Technical Services performs Phase I and Phase II Environmental Site Assessments while taking into account the unique requirements of each client.

 Phase II Site Investigation

-If a Phase I ESA indicates the need for sampling and analysis, or the liabilities dictate further action, a Phase II investigation is necessary.
+If a Phase I ESA indicates the need for sampling and analysis, or the liabilities dictate further action, a Phase II Site Assessment is necessary.
 This investigation helps obtain a better understanding of the potential environmental liabilities for the property and the financial impacts of such liabilities.

 Our technical experts collect site samples and conduct lab tests to identify any contaminants in the soil, surface, or groundwater.